 The Ngatarawa Lands Trust have elected trustees who govern the land blocks on behalf of the owners.
 There are roughly 190 registered land owners listed with Ngatarawa Ahu Whenua Trust.
 There are a total of 4 blocks and there are different owners on different blocks, some in one, some in more than one and some in all.
 The individual lists are everchanging when beneficiaries pass on and whānau succeed to the land or visa versa when whanau break up trusts and go in as individuals.
 Circumstances vary and it is difficult in receiving this updated information in a timely manner from the Māori Land Court.
 Sometimes we don’t receive this updated information for months or even years.
 We are working on ways to improve this communication between the Maori Land Court and the Trustees to be able to keep our records updated.
 We have also committed to finding contact information for beneficiaries whose details remain unknown.
 These are mainly families who are disconnected from the whānau and perhaps have moved away from New Zealand.
 Nonetheless, these whānau members have unclaimed monies waiting for them to claim.

 To claim monies, there are a number of things that owners need to do.
-1. They need to contact us.
+1. They need to contact us and provide us with the documentation issued by the Maori Land Court with the changes.
 2. We need your full name and birthday, full contact details, your bank account on a verified document or deposit slip from the bank, and your Inland Revenue Department Number.
 These things are relatively attainable and we are looking at putting an information paper together to assist whānau with this information.

 The trust also administers tertiary grants to recognise the pursuit of academic excellence, knowledge and qualifications of our landowners and their descendants.
 The landowners contribute to the criteria of this scholarship at the Annual General Meeting.
 The current criteria can be viewed on this website.